-Oncorena’s pre-clinical orellanine-studies will be completed in the spring of 2017.
-The clinical study is expected to start in the third quarter of 2017.
+Oncorena’s pre-clinical orellanine-studies will be completed in early 2019.
+The clinical study is expected to start in late 2019.
 The current plan is to conduct the clinical trials on clinics in Sweden enrolling patients with metastatic renal cancer in dialysis from a wide geographical area.

 Please note that only a physician can determine if a patient would benefit from enrolling in a clinical trial or not.
 If a patient has questions about his or her medical condition or possibility to participate in a clinical trial, the patient must consult a suitable qualified healthcare professional in his or her country for medical advice and specific information.

 An experimental therapy is first tested in the laboratory and in animal studies.
 After this pre-clinical testing, and only if shown to meet certain safety criteria and have value as a potential new therapy, the candidate advances to clinical testing in humans.

 In trials for new cancer therapies the initial patients included are usually advanced cancer patients.
 The aim for these studies is to understand safety and tolerability for the new drug.
 Doses and how the drug is metabolized by the patient is also studied.
 In addition, signs of effect of the new drug are often analyzed, for example tumor shrinkage.